Skip to main content

 Key climate risks threatening mining operations

-Depending on the location, commodity, and lifecycle phase, mining companies face a host of specific climate risks:
+Depending on the location, commodity, and lifecycle phase, mining companies face a host of specific climate risks, including:

 selected option

 Climate change alters precipitation patterns, exacerbating water scarcity, which inhibits water-dependent operations like cooling, crushing, milling ore, and dust mitigation.
-Reduced water efficiency leads to production delays, increased costs, and potential reputational damage.
-Critically, mining companies may find themselves in direct conflict with local communities for water resources as water stress rises globally.
+Reduced water efficiency can lead to production delays, increased costs, and potential reputational damage.
+Mining companies may find themselves in direct conflict with local communities for water resources as water stress rises globally.

-High temperatures pose significant risks to the physical safety and mental wellbeing of miners, leading to heat-related illnesses and decreased productivity.
-Natural disasters (floods, hurricanes, wildfires) disrupt operations, placing workers at risk.
+Extreme heat poses significant risks to the physical safety and mental wellbeing of miners, potentially causing heat-related illnesses and decreased productivity.
+Natural disasters (including floods, hurricanes, and wildfires) can disrupt operations, placing workers at risk.
 If workers are displaced from remote mining communities, organizations may face workforce instability and climate-related psychological strain.

 As governments implement policies to mitigate greenhouse gas (GHG) emissions, mines face regulatory shifts, including more rigid emission standards and carbon pricing.
 Public backlash if a mine is perceived as a significant GHG contributor can lead to a loss of social license to operate.
 Shareholders, investors, and insurers are also exerting stronger scrutiny, expecting disclosure on transition risks and corporate governance processes related to climate adaptation.